OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-10.md

 ## Romans 10:20

-And Isaiah boldly says,
+And Isaiah confidently declares,

 > “I was found by those who did not seek me;
 > I revealed myself to those who did not ask for me.”

 ## Romans 10:21

-But concerning Israel he says,
+But regarding Israel, he states,

-> “All day long I have held out my hands
+> “All day long I have extended my hands
 > to a disobedient and obstinate people.”